mravanelli/pytorch-kaldi/README.md

 In deep learning, it is often important to play with the hyperparameters to find the proper setting for your model.
 This activity is usually very computational and time-consuming but is often necessary when introducing new architectures.
 To help hyperparameter tuning, we developed a utility that implements a random search of the hyperparameters (see next section for more details).

-## How can I tune the hyperparameters?
+## How can I tune the hyperparameters
 A hyperparameter tuning is often needed in deep learning to search for proper neural architectures.
 To help tuning the hyperparameters within PyTorch-Kaldi, we have implemented a simple utility that implements a random search.
 In particular, the script  *tune_hyperparameters.py* generates a set of random configuration files and can be run in this way:
 ```
 python tune_hyperparameters.py cfg/TIMIT_MLP_mfcc.cfg exp/TIMIT_MLP_mfcc_tuning 10 arch_lr=randfloat(0.001,0.01) batch_size_train=randint(32,256) dnn_act=choose_str{relu,relu,relu,relu,softmax|tanh,tanh,tanh,tanh,softmax}